YusufBolden/Assessment-Survey/README.md

 Once the `Jupyter Notebook` setup is completed and the `pySurvery` file is opened, the data collected and stored in the `CSV` can be analyzed using the following process:

+1. Import the code into `jupyter notebook` by typing `from src import pySurvey` into the empty field and then clicking `run`.

-1. Typing `df = pd.read_csv('pySurvey.csv', index_col=0)` will make the `CSV` file accessible in the jupyter notebook.
+2. Typing `df = pd.read_csv('pySurvey.csv', index_col=0)` will make the `CSV` file accessible in the jupyter notebook.

-2. Entering `df` in the next field will display the entire dataframe.
+3. Entering `df` in the next field will display the entire dataframe.

-3. To view a portion of the code from the top, `df.head()` can be run.
+4. To view a portion of the code from the top, `df.head()` can be run.
 The default value will display the first 5 rows.
 To view a specific number, enter `df.head(N)` where N represents the number of desired rows to view.

-4. Viewing portions of the code from the bottom follows the same pattern as viewing the code from the top.
+5. Viewing portions of the code from the bottom follows the same pattern as viewing the code from the top.
 Entering `df.tail()` will return the last 5 items in the CSV.

-5. To find the total number of rows and columns, enter `df.shape`.
+6. To find the total number of rows and columns, enter `df.shape`.
 The returned values will display the rows, columns in that order where each row represents the user's inputs and each column corresponds to a question in the survey.

 ### Plotting data with Seaborn
 Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
 (Instructions and technical details on how to use [Seaborn](https://seaborn.pydata.org/introduction.html))